Due diligence reporting tool

 Who regulates Nucleus?

-Our business is authorised and regulated by the Financial Conduct Authority (FCA) under reference number: 456117.
-We have a close and continuous relationship with the FCA – as all major providers do – and engage with them regularly on a constructive basis at both a senior and operational level.
-In addition, our SIPP is registered with HMRC and we’re registered, for data protection purposes, with the Information Commissioner’s Office (ICO).
+Our business is authorised and regulated by the PRA and Financial Conduct Authority (FCA).
+We have a close and continuous relationship with both regulators and engage with them regularly at both a senior and operational level.

 How do you prevent conflicts of interest?

-We expect our business to be conducted with integrity and we won’t offer, give, solicit or accept any inducement likely to conflict with any duties owed to you and your clients.
+We won’t offer, give, solicit, or accept any inducement likely to conflict with any service we offer you and your clients.

 Controls we have in place around this include: